HoldenCreative/wp_weeverapps/readme.txt

 1. Install the plugin
 1. Sign up for a subscription key at http://weeverapps.com/
-1. Add the content you wish to appear in your mobile app from the 'Weever Apps Configuration' screen
+1. Add the content you wish to appear in your mobile app from the 'App Features + Navigation' screen - simply click a tab, select the content you want to appear, and submit!
+1. Scan the QR code with your phone to preview your app
-1. Turn your app online by clicking the icon in the top-right corner in the 'Weever Apps Configuration' screen
+1. Turn your app online by clicking the icon in the top-right corner in the 'Weever Apps' screen

 That's it!